Filmed on 23 August 2017; published on 17 September 2017

 Then we need to look into the semipermeable membrane of the brain.
 And my feeling about that is that there is a mineral balance that needs to be maintained.
 And so, I would look at the type of mineral supplements that would enhance the performance of the semipermeable membrane of the brain.

 [I have no idea where this idea came from. –Alice]

 Probiotics May Be Helpful

-I have two other notions here: One to do with using probiotics, which may turn the endomicrobial tide toward gut microbes that are promote human health and don’t contribute to disease.
-For instance, I read in this article that Probiotics may improve antibody and white blood cell response:
+I have two other notions here: One to do with using probiotics, which may turn the endomicrobial tide toward gut microbes that are promote human health and do not contribute to disease.
+For instance, I read in this article that probiotics may improve antibody and white blood cell response …

 Adding Some Mucus-Forming Foods to the Diet May Be Helpful